 In celebration of their 40th anniversary, the German Studies Association (GSA) in collaboration with the Johns Hopkins University Press has produced a series of podcasts, which include interviews with GSA members (including our own Heikki Lempa, professor of history).
-You can access these podcasts here.

 Writing Round Table Debuts

 By Elias Saba ’17

 On Thursday October 20th, 2016 Moravian College commemorated the National Day on Writing by holding a Writing Round Table in Prosser Auditorium.
 Facilitated by senior Chris Hassy and featuring professors from several disciplines”— Kevin Hartshorn, mathematics; Heikki Lempa, history; Kristen Baxter, art; Claudia Mesa, modern languages; Gary Kaskowitz, business; Chris Jones, biology; and Joel Nathan Rosen, sociology—the round table served to further increase students’ understanding what makes good writing.
 The round table was informed, in part, by Hassay’s research into bridging the gap between what faculty expect from their students’ writing and how students can more successfully meet those expectations.